-We are pleased to be able to offer another unusual cucumber relative given to us by Bruno Ansker from France.
+We are pleased to be able to offer another unusual cucumber relative given to us many years ago by Bruno Ansker from France.
 It's a rampant scrambling vine covered in hundreds of little green & white fruit about an inch long.
 Very, very easy to grow and great fun.

 Here you can see them growing up a bit of netting in the polytunnel of our seed grower, Melissa Holloway.
 They are fairly unfussy - can get to about 7 or even 8 ft high in a good summer, but they'll also grow over lower netting if that's all you have.

 These little fruit taste just like a cucumber and have a nice fresh crunchy texture.
 They're great for pickles, stirfry, & they look really good whole in salads.
 Everyone who tries them thinks they're great!